-Here is a list of 7 of my favorite churches.
+Here is a list of 7 of my favourite churches.
 The number 7 is a modern lucky number and a significant number to the Romans, as the city has seven hills and there were seven kings of Ancient Rome.
 In Christianity, the number seven is symbolic of completeness and perfection.

 1. Basilica of San Clemente